ortus-boxlang/boxlang-docs/language/components/functions.md

 Functions are the way to interact with objects, with no functions we have no object-oriented behaviors, no [abstractions](https://en.wikipedia.org/wiki/Abstraction) and no [encapsulation](https://en.wikipedia.org/wiki/Encapsulation_%28computer_programming%29).
 Functions have an automatic return type of `any` which means it can return any type of variable back to a user and an automatic visibility scope of `public`.
 They also can take in _ANY_ amount of arguments, which don't even have to be defined in the function signature.
 WOWZA!

-Functions in Boxlang are also first-class object citizens.
+Functions in BoxLang are also first-class object citizens.
 Meaning that each function can be addressed like an object.
 They can be even deleted, renamed or even injected at runtime.
-This is one of the most powerful qualities of the Boxlang dynamic language.
+This is one of the most powerful qualities of the BoxLang dynamic language.
 You can at runtime manipulate objects and their functions.

 {% hint style="info" %}
 You can find all the different features of functions in the docs: [https://cfdocs.org/cffunction](https://cfdocs.org/cffunction)